openstack-charmers/openstack-bundles/README.md

 ## Local customization

-Bundles configured with default values.
+Bundles are configured with default values.
 These values may not apply in the environment being deployed.
 It may be necessary to update these settings for a successful deployment.
 In particular, set the following to the appropriate local values:

   ceph-osd:
     comment: SET osd-devices to match your environment